 This has created a great response to sports betting, which has been seen in the state’s revenue.
 Pennsylvania is putting up massive numbers when it comes to its legal betting business.

-Sports betting is legal in land-locked locations as well as on mobile devices.
-Many of the land-locked locations have apps as well that players can use when they aren’t physically at the book.
+Pennsylvania sports betting is legal in retail locations as well as on mobile devices.
+Many of the retail locations have apps as well that players can use when they aren’t physically at the book.

-Pennsylvania currently has 12 land-locked sportsbooks and 10 different mobile books for residents or state visitors to choose from for their sports betting.
+Pennsylvania currently has 12 retail sportsbooks and 11 different mobile books for residents or state visitors to choose from for their sports betting.
 This is more than most states that have legalized sports betting.
 The industry is so lucrative that this number is still expected to grow in the future.

 Financial History Behind Legal Sports Betting in Pennsylvania